G1r1shCodes/Internship-Employe-Salary-Prediction-Using-ML/README.md

 ## 📷 Screenshots

-> Replace with actual screenshots in your repo.

 | Input Form                               | Salary Prediction Output                 |
 | ---------------------------------------- | ---------------------------------------- |
 | ![]() | ![]() |